 Try a password protected PDF, but in flipbook format

 If you set the password yourself because you want to protect the PDF from being viewed by the general public, but you want it in flipbook format, we can help.
+Remove the restriction from the PDF file, and use Flipsnack to add the required protection.
 We have multiple privacy settings and options, including password-protection.

 If you set a password in Flipsnack, our system will not display any pages, unless the reader inputs the password.
 We recommend to also block the PDF download functionality, just as an extra security measure (in Customize).